 O’Fallon Paternity Lawyer

-We Offer Exceptional Legal Services to Families in Lincoln County &
+We Offer Exceptional Legal Services to Families in St. Charles County

 In Missouri, there is a firm legal distinction between a “biological

 father” and a parent who has enforceable rights to their child.

 Even though a biological father contributed genetically to the birth of

 a child, paternity can only be established through marriage, adoption,

 or a court order.
 For instance, paternity isn’t automatically established

 if a child is born out of wedlock or is the result of an affair.
 Fortunately,